sampsapursiainen/zeffiro_interface/README.md

 The essential mathematical techniques used in the interface have been reviewed and validated in:

+Miinalainen, T., Rezaei, A., Us, D., Nüßing, A., Engwer, C., Wolters, C.
+H., & Pursiainen, S. (2019).
+A realistic, accurate and fast source modeling approach for the EEG forward problem.
+NeuroImage, 184, 56-67.

 Pursiainen, S. (2012).
 Raviart–Thomas-type sources adapted to applied EEG and MEG: implementation and results.
 Inverse Problems, 28(6), 065013.